 Planning what to pack for an overnight trip will definitely require a little more thought than your average day out.
 Even so, it doesn’t need to be a tricky process.

-Basically, consider the weather and try to streamline your packing list as much as possible.
-Or simply refer to this handy checklist the next time you’re going for an overnight trip and you’ll get it spot on every time.
+Consider the weather forecast and try to streamline your packing list as much as possible.
+Or simply come back here and refer to this checklist and you’ll get it spot on every time.
+Bon voyage!

 Leave a Reply